Chicago Closing Cost Calculator: Estimate What You May Net

 Commission Costs: Your Largest Variable Expense

 Real estate commissions typically represent the single largest expense in a home sale.
-The structure you choose dramatically affects your bottom line.
+The structure you choose can significantly affect your bottom line.
+Commission rates are always negotiable and vary by brokerage.

-Most traditional real estate agents charge 2.5-3% of the sale price as their listing fee.
-If the seller also offers buyer agent compensation (still common post-NAR settlement), total commission reaches 5-6%.
+Traditional real estate agents commonly charge in the range of 2-3% of the sale price as their listing fee, though rates vary and are negotiable.
+If the seller also offers buyer agent compensation (still common post-NAR settlement), total commission may reach 5-6%.

 Flat-Fee Alternative

-With a flat-fee listing at $1,995, the math changes significantly:
+With a flat-fee listing at $1,995, the commission structure may look different:

 Listing fee (flat)$1,995